 Positive relationships are essential for good mental health.
 Encourage teamwork and collaboration among your employees and provide opportunities for team-building activities.

-You could also consider implementing a mentorship program or offering opportunities for employees to connect with each other outside of work.
+You could also consider implementing a mentorship program or offering opportunities for employees to connect outside of work.
 By fostering positive relationships, you can help create a supportive and connected workplace culture that supports good mental health.

 Recognize and Reward Good Mental Health Practices